 • Set environmental and stewardship goals to provide a healthy functioning ecosystem;

 • Recommend personal stewardship practices for future generations; and

 • Help ensure money spent on Farlain Lake community projects by the FLCA is expended in a meaningful and effective way.

 The first step was to prepare the State of the Lake Report which defined existing conditions and problems on the subjects of surface water quality, groundwater, land development, wildlife, fisheries, recreational carrying capacity, and other related topics.
 Community values and issues were also identified through member surveys and visioning exercises.
 The process of collecting data, communication with the community, and consultation with Community Partners (Ministry of Natural Resources, Ministry of the Environment, County of Simcoe, Township of Tiny, and the Severn Sound Environmental Association).

 Although the Lake itself and the surrounding watershed are relatively healthy, they are on the threshold of significant change as a result of the natural aging process of the lake, land development, urbanization of the properties surrounding the lake, loss of natural habitat for wildlife and human interaction with the lake.
 Global warming and climate change will impact the watershed’s ecosystem.
 The long-term sustainability of Farlain Lake depends on maintaining and restoring the environmental health of the lake and its surrounding watershed.
 The development of the Lake to Sky Management Plan is the Association’s strategy for accomplishing this.

-For a copy of the detailed Lake to Sky Report presented to the members of the Association at the 2012 Annual General Meeting, please click HERE.
+For a copy of the detailed State of the Lake Report presented to the members of the Association at the 2012 Annual General Meeting, please click HERE.